MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-system-state-and-bare-metal.md

 Restore the system:

-1. Start the machine  for which you want to restore the image to using the Windows DVD to match the system you are restoring.
+1. Start the machine  for which you want to restore the image to using the Windows DVD to match the system you're restoring.

 2. On the first screen, verify language/locale settings.
 On the **Install** screen, select **Repair your computer**.